How to make studying online work for you

 - Choosing to do final exams online.

-In any case, once you are clear about the marking system, you should adapt your study routine and organise your calendar accordingly.
+In any case, once you are clear about the marking system, you should adapt your study routine and organize your calendar accordingly.

 Plan your calendar according to the new schedule